 If you’re creating content for TikTok, keep in mind that the most successful content on the platform is content that follows trends.
 For example, the UK influencers with the highest TikTok engagement rates, @hollyh, and @abbyroberts, create content that isn’t too serious.
 Most importantly, this content isn’t directly selling anything.

-If you take any cues from these creators, avoid aggressive promotion in favor of 40% inspirational content, 20% educational content, and approximately 40% entertainment content.
+If you take any cues from these creators, you should avoid aggressive promotion in favor of 40% inspirational content, 20% educational content, and approximately 40% entertainment content.
 When you notice that a particular type of content performs exceptionally well, you should double down on what’s already working.

 Once you sign up, the Pressfarm public relations team will gather information and create content that will help you gain media attention.
 By writing and distributing email pitches, press releases, and guest posts and creating eye-catching press kits, Pressfarm can help you capture attention and drive traffic to your social media platforms.
 Furthermore, their Account Executive will create a customized media list from their database of over a million contacts.
 With these media lists, you can begin developing relationships with the best media professionals in your niche.

 3) Collaborate with social media influencers and bloggers